SovereignCloudStack/standards/Standards/scs-0214-v1-k8s-node-distribution.md

     The field gets autopopulated most of the time by either the kubelet or external mechanisms like the cloud controller.

-  - "topology.scs.community/host-id"
+  - `topology.scs.community/host-id`

     This is an SCS-specific label, which MUST contain the hostID of the physical machine running the hypervisor and not the hostID of a virtual machine.
-The hostID is an arbitrary identifier, which doesn't need to contain things like hostname, but it should nonetheless be unique to the host.
+Here, the hostID is an arbitrary identifier, which need not to contain the actual hostname, but it should nonetheless be unique to the host.
-    This helps identify the distribution over underlying physical machines, which would be masked if VM hostIDs would be used.
+    This helps identify the distribution over underlying physical machines, which would be masked if VM hostIDs were used.

 ## Conformance Tests